joschaholzhaeuer/portfolio-2016/README.md

 # portfolio_new
-This is my personal online portfolio, showing off my work and contact information.
+This is my personal online portfolio, showing my work and contact information.